jrin771/Everything-LLMs-And-Robotics/PR Guide.md

 FOR DEMOS

 ## WHY DO WE ONLY HAVE PULL REQUESTS?
-In other repositories, such as awesome-cv they have the option for email, but I (J) chose this
+In other repositories, such as awesome-cv (INCLUDE LINK HERE TO THEM) they have the option for email, but I chose to not do that to ensure that every update is treated the same (equity) and so that every update is in one place (organization and efficiency).